practicingruby/sandal.github.com/_posts/2012-07-15-a-new-vision-for-a-new-mendicant.md

 A small list of core projects that Mendicant University is working on should be created and actively maintained.
-These projects would be focused on fundamental human needs rather than the needs of software development.
+These projects would be focused on fundamental human needs rather than the needs of software developers.

 At the most basic level, things like Mission of Mercy and Main Street Mission are obvious candidates, because they both address real physical suffering in the world.
-Projects like Swan4Kids are also worth considering, because they are targeted at basic emotional needs of children and could certainly make a positive difference in the lives of real children.
+Projects like Swan4Kids are also worth considering, because they are targeted at basic emotional needs of children and could certainly radically change the lives of young people.

 Projects such as rstat.us are harder to judge.
 To be certain, working on federated communications systems